nipy/nipy/doc/glossary.rst

       Cox.
 Like :term:`FSL`, it is written in C, and it's very common to use shell scripting of AFNI command line utilities to automate analyses.
 Users often describe liking AFNI's scriptability, and image visualization.
-It uses the GPL license.
+It uses the :term:`GPL` license.

    DTI